Skip to content

 Results

-• Built a working prediction model that outperformed linear regression baselines
+• The model beat linear regression baselines

 The real work was data cleaning.
 The weather data had gaps, the solar output data had sensor errors, and aligning timestamps across sources was its own mini-project.
 By the time I had clean, aligned data, the modeling part was almost straightforward.